liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 ![Figure 18.17: You can have the SPI notify you and others if the SPI's apps crash it.
 And you can configure the maximum number of times to automatically revive the SPI, before requiring manual intervention.](../../images/sandboxing-configure-spi-recovery.png)

-**Use Default Notification Options** allows you to specify whether to use the notification options defined globally in the SPI Admin console.
+**Use Default Notification Options:** Select this checkbox to use the globally defined notification options.
+Otherwise the notification options specified in this panel are used.

-**Notification Recipients** allows you to specify a specific set of comma-delimited email addresses of people to be notified, should the configured SPI fail.
-This option is disabled if you choose to **Use Default Notification Options**.
+**Notification Recipients:** Enter a set of comma-delimited email addresses of people to be notified, in the event that the SPI fails.
+This option is disabled if the *Use Default Notification Options* checkbox is selected.

-**Use Default Restart Options** allows you to specify whether to use the restart options defined globally in the SPI Admin console.
+**Use Default Restart Options:** Select this checkbox to use the globally defined restart options.
+Otherwise the restart options specified in this panel are used.

-**Maximum Restart Attempts** allows you to specify how many times to attempt restarting the SPI, if it should fail.
-Once Liferay reaches the maximum number of restart attempts for the SPI, it refrains from restarting the SPI making manual operator intervention necessary for restarting it.
-This option is disabled if you choose *Use Default Restart Options*.
+**Maximum Restart Attempts:** Enter the maximum number of times to attempt restarting the SPI, in the event that the SPI fails.
+Once Liferay reaches the maximum number of restart attempts for the SPI, it refrains from restarting the SPI.
+At that point, manual operator intervention is required to restart it.
+This option is disabled if the *Use Default Restart Options* checkbox is selected.

 #### Advanced Configurations